roadelou/ABRO/README.md

 # Usage

 To compile the code, just run `make` from the root of the repository.
 This should produce a `abro.elf` file in the build directory.
-From here, you can run the ABRO program wrapped inside of a CLI interface.
+From there, you can run the ABRO program wrapped inside of a CLI interface.

 An example usage would be: